-Pros: Flexibility is definitely the greatest asset to a variable rate.
+Flexibility is definitely the greatest asset to a variable rate.
 You don’t need to worry about penalties if you want to increase your monthly mortgage repayment, pay off your mortgage early, or switch to another lender and you could also benefit from falling ECB interest rates (if your lender responds to them).

-Cons: Variable rates don’t offer stability or predictability, meaning you're at the mercy of changing rates.
+Variable rates don’t offer stability or predictability, meaning you're at the mercy of changing rates.
 Yes, your rate might go down over the term of your mortgage but equally it could go up!
 Rate changes are difficult to predict and a lot can happen over a 20 or 30-year mortgage term so you could be putting yourself in a financially vulnerable position by choosing to go with a variable rate.

-Pros: Fixed-rate mortgages bring certainty, and that can be worth a lot to many house-hunters.
+Fixed-rate mortgages bring certainty, and that can be worth a lot to many house-hunters.
 Mortgage repayments tend to be the biggest monthly outgoing for most households so knowing exactly what you’re going to be paying every month for a fixed period of time can bring peace of mind and really help with budgeting.

-Cons: If you lock yourself into a fixed rate for say, 10 years, there is a chance that interest rates could fall over that time, leaving you stuck paying more than you otherwise would have.
+If you lock yourself into a fixed rate for say, 20 years, there is a chance that interest rates could fall over that time, leaving you stuck paying more than you otherwise would have.
 Another drawback of a fixed-rate mortgage is that you may be hit with penalty fees if you want to increase your monthly repayments at any stage.

 If you receive a lump sum and want to use it to knock a chunk off your mortgage, you may also be charged an "additional funding fee" for doing so.
 These fees don’t apply to variable-rate mortgages.
 However some banks now allow you make an overpayment of up to 10% of your outstanding balance each year without being penalised.

-Fixed rates, particularly those longer than five years, are also usually more expensive than variable rates as you're paying for the extra costs associated with fixing the payment over a number of years.
+Fixed rates, particularly those longer than 15 years, are also usually more expensive than variable rates as you're paying for the extra costs associated with fixing the payment over a number of years.
 In general the higher the fixed term you choose, the higher the interest rate so the higher your monthly repayment will be.

 Whether you choose to fix or vary will ultimately come down to several things such as: